lgorissen/k4d/lab 16/README.md

 terra10   172.17.0.11:8080,172.17.0.4:8080,172.17.0.6:8080   6h
 developer@developer-VirtualBox:~/projects/k4d/lab 16$
 ```
-In this lab we will show how external Services, i.e. outside the Kubernetes Cluster, can be accessed using end-points.
+In this lab we will show how external Services, i.e. outside the Kubernetes Cluster, can be accessed using endpoints.

 ## 16.1 External Service: by hostname